Trimming tall hedges

 Get the necessary tools ready before starting work.

-Instructions: How to trim tall hedges
+Instructions: CUTTING tall hedges

 When it comes to trimming tall, thick or wide hedges, it’s all about getting the right technique – so let us take you through this task step by step.